-This report is part of the environmental impact assessment process under the National Environmental Management Act, as amended (Act No. 107 of 1998) (NEMA) and includes Appendix 6 (GN R38282 of 4 December 2014) of the Environmental Impact Assessment Regulations (see Appendix 3).
+This report is part of the environmental impact assessment process under the National Environmental Management Act, as amended (Act No. 107 of 1998) (NEMA) and includes Appendix 6 (GN38282 of 4 December 2014) of the Environmental Impact Assessment Regulations (see Appendix 3).
+It is also in compliance with The Minimum Standards for Palaeontological Components of Heritage Impact Assessment Reports, SAHRA, APMHOB, Guidelines 2012, Pp 1-15 (2).

-Outline of development
+Outline of development (1f)

-This report discusses and aims to provide the applicant with information regarding the location of palaeontological material that will be impacted by the development.
-In the construction phase it may be necessary for the applicant to apply for the relevant permit from the South African Heritage Resources Agency (SAHRA / PHRA) if a fossil is unearthed.
+This report discusses and aims (1c) to provide the applicant with information regarding the location of palaeontological material that will be impacted by the development.
+In the construction phase, it may be necessary for the applicant to apply for the relevant permit from the South African Heritage Resources Agency (SAHRA / PHRA) if a fossil is unearthed.